dseight/vscode-disasexpl/README.md

 Shows disassembly to source relations and dims unused source lines.

 This extension is based on [Compiler Explorer](https://github.com/mattgodbolt/compiler-explorer) (especially on AsmParser class from it).

 ![Disassembly Explorer Preview](preview.gif)

 ## Usage

-At first, you need disassembly of your source files.
-That's because the extension do not know anything about your project structure, compiler and compilation flags.
+First you need disassembly of your source files.
+That's because the extension does not know anything about your project structure, compiler and compilation flags.

 Regular disassembly may be generated with: